AmanchukwuLab/electrolytomics/README.md

 # *Electrolytomics*

-This repository contains codes, datasets, model checkpoints and hyperparameters for the article "Electrolytomics: A unified big data approach for rational design and discovery of liquid electrolytes".
+This repository contains codes, datasets, model checkpoints and hyperparameters for the article "Electrolytomics: A unified big data approach for rational design and discovery of liquid electrolytes" ([link to ChemRxiv](https://doi.org/10.26434/chemrxiv-2024-vqtc7)).
 The main objective of this work is to utilize machine learning models to screen efficient electrolytes for next-generation batteries, e.g., lithium metal batteries (LMBs) from a large virtual search space.

 ## Project Overview
 The repository includes: